kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

 - **successCodes**: Defines the HTTP status code that should be expected when doing health checks against the defined `healthcheck-path`.
 When omitted, `200` is used.

 - **tags**: Defines [AWS Tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) that should be applied to the ALB instance and Target groups.

+- **target-group-attributes**: Defines [Target Group Attributes](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-group-attributes) which can be assigned to the Target Groups.
+Currently these are applied equally to all target groups in the ingress.

 - **ignore-host-header**: Creates routing rules without [Host Header Checks](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html#host-conditions).